 Several therapeutics have been approved to treat COVID-19 and reduce its severity.
-Residents who test positive for COVID-19, and are at elevated risk for severe illness, may qualify for therapeutics.
 Community members who are at high risk for developing severe disease and test positive, can access COVID-19 therapeutics in a variety of ways across LA County.
 Similar to vaccination and testing strategies, Public Health has relied heavily on a network of healthcare providers and local pharmacies to share information about and to prescribe COVID-19 therapeutics.
 Removing barriers to access, including sole reliance on technology for accessing health services, has been key.
-Instead, Public Health has launched a dedicated phone line to provide culturally and linguistically responsive information about available therapeutics and how to access them.